 Severus Snape.
 As Headmaster, he inflicts his sadistic whims on the poor students and regularly blackmails the D.A. by punishing eleven-year olds in their place.
 He even ordered an eleven-year old flogged and left in chains for thirty hours.
 What Snape did to Michael as a punishment for freeing this kid was completely unforgivable: he had the poor guy tortured in a nightmarish way, prolonging the agony to the point where his best friend Terry tried to put him out of his misery with Avada Kedavra.
 The author has been criticized for portraying Snape as way, way too evil.

-"Professor" Hans Belsen, named for the Belsen-Bergen Concentration Camp.
+"Professor" Hans Belsen, named after the Belsen-Bergen Concentration Camp.
 If Grindelwald is an Expy for Adolf Hitler, then Belsen is an Expy for Josef Mengele.

 And the author getting caught faking being ill so readers would send him money really didn't help.